 2.5.
 Step 5: Create your plan, then review and adjust it regularly

-Once you’ve calculated your income, tracked your expenses, defined your goals, and selected a budgeting method, it’s time to bring it all together into a personalized financial plan.
-Start by subtracting your fixed expenses and savings goals from your total income.
+After calculating income, tracking expenses, defining goals, and choosing a budgeting method, it’s time to assemble everything into a clear financial roadmap.
+Start by deducting fixed expenses and savings contributions from your total income.

 Set a regular time, weekly or monthly, to review your actual spending versus what you planned.
 Did you overspend on dining out?
 Did you save more than expected?
 Use these insights to make smart adjustments for the next period.